OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ---
 title: Record, edit, and create Office Scripts in Excel
-description: A tutorial about the basics of Office Scripts, including recording scripts with the Action Recorder and writing data to a workbook. ms.date: 01/11/2023 ms.localizationpriority: high
+description: A tutorial about the basics of Office Scripts, including recording scripts with the Action Recorder and writing data to a workbook. ms.date: 03/27/2023 ms.localizationpriority: high
 ---

 # Record, edit, and create Office Scripts in Excel

-This tutorial teaches you the basics of recording, editing, and writing an Office Script for Excel on the web.
+This tutorial teaches you the basics of recording, editing, and writing an Office Script for Excel.
 You'll record a script that applies some formatting to a sales record worksheet.
 You'll then edit the recorded script to apply more formatting, create a table, and sort that table.
 This record-then-edit pattern is an important tool to see what your Excel actions look like as code.

 ## Prerequisites